MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-get-install.md

 # Get Resource Scheduling Optimization

 In order to purchase access to Resource Scheduling Optimization, you must first have access to Field Service.
+If you have already acquired your Field Service license through a product bundle, you do not need to repurchase it.
 If you already have Field Service installed, skip to step 4.

 1. Purchase Field Service.
 Go to the **Microsoft 365 Admin Center** > **Billing > Purchase Services**.